Pavle, Serbian Patriarch: Death

-Pavle died on 15 November 2009, after more than two years spent in the Military Medical Academy in Belgrade.
-Citizens were able to pay tribute to Patriarch Pavle at the Cathedral Church of St. Michael the Archangel in Belgrade.
-The Divine Liturgy was held on 19 November inside St. Michael's Cathedral (Saborna Crkva), with his All-Holiness, Ecumenical Patriarch Bartholomew I of Constantinople presiding, while the funeral service was held outside of Cathedral of Saint Sava and he was laid to rest on 19 November, in Rakovica Monastery.
-The funeral was attended by Ecumenical Patriarch Bartholomew I of Constantinople, Patriarch Daniel of Romania, Metropolitan Filaret (Vakhromeyev) of Minsk and Slutsk, Archbishop Anastasios of Albania, Metropolitan Christopher of Prague and Roman Catholic Cardinal Angelo Sodano.
+Before his death, Patriarch Pavle was the oldest living leader of an Eastern Orthodox church.
+He died on 15 November 2009, after more than two years spent at the Military Medical Academy in Belgrade.
+People were able to pay tribute to Patriarch Pavle at the Cathedral of Saint Archangel Michael in Belgrade.
+The Divine Liturgy was held on 19 November at the Cathedral of Saint Archangel Michael, with Ecumenical Patriarch Bartholomew I presiding, while the funeral service was held outside of Church of Saint Sava and he was laid to rest on 19 November, at the Rakovica Monastery.
+The funeral was attended by Ecumenical Patriarch Bartholomew I of Constantinople, Patriarch Daniel of Romania, Metropolitan Filaret of Minsk and Slutsk, Archbishop Anastasios of Albania, Metropolitan Christopher of Prague, and Roman Catholic Cardinal Angelo Sodano.

 The Government of Serbia announced three days of national mourning over the death of Patriarch Pavle, while Republika Srpska, the City of Belgrade and Brčko District declared the funeral day as the official day of mourning.
 President Boris Tadić said that the Patriarch's death was an "irredeemable loss for the entire Serbian nation."

-Condolences to the Serbian Church, people and officials were sent by Patriarch Kirill of Moscow, Bulgarian Orthodox Church, Ecumenical Patriarch Bartholomew I of Constantinople, Archbishop Ieronymos II of Athens, who also held a memorial service, Patriarch Daniel of Romania, Pope Benedict XVI, Cardinal Walter Kasper, Presidents and heads of Government of Russia, Belarus, Ukraine, Germany and France as well as leaders of countries that are territorially part of the Serbian Orthodox Church - Bosnia and Herzegovina, Croatia, North Macedonia, Montenegro (President Filip Vujanović).
+Condolences to the Serbian Church, people and officials were sent by Patriarch Kirill of Moscow, Bulgarian Orthodox Church, Ecumenical Patriarch Bartholomew I of Constantinople, Archbishop Ieronymos II of Athens, who also held a memorial service, Patriarch Daniel of Romania, Pope Benedict XVI, Cardinal Walter Kasper, Presidents and heads of Government of Russia, Belarus, Ukraine, Germany, and France as well as leaders of countries that are canonical territory of the Serbian Orthodox Church - Bosnia and Herzegovina, Croatia, Montenegro.
 The Jewish community, both Islamic communities in Serbia, the Islamic community in Bosnia, and the Roman Catholic Church in Serbia sent condolences.

-He was succeeded by the Bishop Irinej (Gavrilović) of Niš in January 2010.